tristanbrandt014/cos1521/README.md

 ## Structure

  - Chapters and module content live in the `src/chapters` directory.
- - Each chapter has its own directory with a `main.cpp` file that contains the code for that chapter.
+ - Each chapter has its own directory with a `chapter{n}.cpp` file that contains the code for that chapter, where `n` is the chapter number.
  - Each main file has a package declaration at the top of the file that corresponds to the chapter number.
  - Each namespace will have a `run` function that will be called from `src/main.cpp`.

-E.g. `src/chapters/chapter1/main.cpp`:
+E.g. `src/chapters/chapter1/chapter1.cpp`:
 ```cpp
 #include <iostream>